nuejs/nue/packages/nuejs.org/docs/islands.md

 # Interactive islands
 Interactive islands in Nue add dynamic features to your static web content.
-These are compact, targeted components—such as forms, menus, or image galleries—that seamlessly integrate with your Markdown or layout modules.
+These are compact, targeted components — such as forms, menus, or image galleries — that seamlessly integrate with your Markdown or layout modules.

 ## Creating islands